 Inclusive Supervision

-Supervision involves supporting students in preparing a long piece of written work at undergraduate or postgraduate level (master’s or doctorate).
+Supervision entails supporting students in preparing a long piece of written work at undergraduate or postgraduate level (master’s or doctorate).

 Supervision involves taking students through a complex process of research and writing.
 Students often have difficulty identifying a topic and focused research question and are also often at a loss as to how to organise their time.
-They need different kinds of support at different levels of study (UG, PG) and at different stages of the process, and of course any one student is likely to have his or her own set of individual challenges.
+They need different kinds of support at different levels of study (UG, PG) and at different stages of the process, and of course any one student is likely to have their own set of individual challenges.
 Research itself can often be a difficult process to come to terms with; many students will at times momentarily go down a blind alley, but it’s always good to remember this is a key part of the learning process.
-Support may involve areas which, to you, seem obvious because students’ weaknesses are often revealed when doing bigger projects such as a dissertation.
+Support may involve areas which, to you, seem obvious but which are new to students when facing a big projects such as a dissertation.

 Best Practice Tips